lmmx/timed-scheduler/simulate_execution/README.md

-# timed schedule

-## Simulate execution
+# Simulate execution

-Using the clock-zones crate for timed automata: `simulate_execution`
+> Using the clock-zones crate for timed automata

 This is the least interesting way to use symbolic representations of time constraints but also the most obviously practical one.